A Guide to Fish Jerky for Dogs (by Rosalind the Vet)

 Many fish jerky products are responsibly sourced – check the label to ensure the product you are buying is sustainable.

-What is Fish Jerky?
+What is Fish Jerky for Dogs?

 Fish jerky has various names and forms; fish skins, cubes, flatties, twists, fingers, sticks and sea jerky– to name but a few.
 Essentially all these products are made from fish skins which are hot air-dried or baked.
 The dehydrated skins are then compressed and moulded into various novel shapes.
 As a result, some fish jerky treats take longer to chew than others.